 Inverters are used in UPSs, solar systems, switched-mode power supplies, and standalone devices.

 The only backup power that doesn’t require an inverter is a UPS.
 Uninterruptible power sources aren’t made to supply backup power, but rather to protect your electronic devices from power surges.
-They do still house a built-in inverter.
+They do still house a built-in inverter, though.

 A UPS can provide up to 4 hours of power to small devices like laptops, depending on their size.
 But it won’t be able to power larger appliances such as the TV, fridge, and kettle.
 Fortunately, other options can last for longer and provide you with more usable energy.